 My classroom library is organized alphabetically by author’s last name, although I hope to move to a genre system soon.

-My art supplies are divided amongst totes.
+My art supplies are divided among totes.
 When we need markers, glue, or colored pencils, I take them out of my cabinet and distribute them amongst tables in my room.

 You can find all kinds of organizing tips and ideas for the end of the school year.
-Find a system that works for you–may KonMari your whole classroom!–and stick with it.
+Find a system that works for you–maybe KonMari your whole classroom!–and stick with it.

 Everything in your room should have a proper place.
 If it doesn’t, make one or consider tossing it.
 By the end of the school year, you should know exactly what you have and where everything goes.